Taking a Road Trip?

 Sponsored by Bridgestone Tires and U-Haul International

 The journey of traveling alone, whether it be to visit a friend or moving from coast to coast can be fraught with a whole host of danger zones if one doesn't do their homework first.
 I've traveled alone many times across the country and learned the hard way that preparation is key and to expect the unexpected.

 Leaving the northeast to drive 3200 miles cross-country in a 17’ U-Haul truck alone was quite the adventure.
 However, as in all missions, nothing is accomplished alone.
-Had it not been for the generous support of Bridgestone Tires and U-Haul International, the return to Southern California after a 14-year absence, and the birthplace of Road & Travel Magazine 25 years ago, might not have ever happened.
+Had it not been for the generous support of Bridgestone Tires and U-Haul International, the return to Southern California after a 12-year absence, and the birthplace of Road & Travel Magazine in 1989, might not have ever happened.